 The proposal includes:

-- the development of the Townsville Marine Tourism Precinct, incorporating:
+- the development of the Townsville Marine Tourism Precinct on Port of Townsville land adjacent to the existing Breakwater Terminal, incorporating:

 - public open space